bartbutenaers/node-red-contrib-msg-size/README.md

 ### Pause measurements at startup
 When selected, this node will be paused automatically at startup.
 This means that the size calculation needs to be resumed explicit via a control message.

+### Human readable size in status
+When selected, the node status will display the message size in human readable format (e.g. 5 KB) instead of raw bytes.

 ## Control node via msg
 The size measurement can be controlled via *'control messages'*, which contains one of the following fields: